spraakbanken/korp-frontend/doc/user_manual_eng.md

 ## Searching in Korp

-The Korp interface is divided into two main sections: the upper section where the search parameters are defined and the lower section where to search result is shown.
+The Korp interface is divided into two main sections: the upper section where the search parameters are defined and the lower section where the search result is shown.
 The search section has three different versions: *Simple*, *Extended* and *Advanced*, each of which allows for searches with different degrees of complexity.
 The *Simple* tab only allows for searches for words or phrases while *Extended* offers tools for building more complex queries.
 Usage of the *Advanced* tab requires some knowledge about the query language used within Korp (CQP).